MizunaRei/unix_shell_plugins_setup/README.md

 # zsh-plugin-setup
  plugins and dot files installer for Z shell.
-This script includes ,
+Requires Zsh 5.7.1 or newer and Git 2.8 or newer.
+This script includes,

     https://github.com/marlonrichert/zsh-snap
     https://github.com/marlonrichert/zsh-autocomplete